julianfabinc/Raeumi/README.md

 ## 8 Strengths and weaknesses
 The following section takes a closer look at the strengths and weaknesses of the robot.
 In addition to the functionality, individual aspects of the hardware and the interaction of individual components are also discussed.
+The weaknesses also show how the robot can be optimized in further projects.

 ### 8.1 Strengths:
 - Versatility: Räumi demonstrates versatility by navigating spaces autonomously, collecting specific objects, and sorting them based on color.